Savager3435/BP3/README.md

 "dev_exit" and the script will end.

 ## **Discord Bot Information**
-BOT CODE IS POORLY MADE AND LACKING LOTS OF FUNCTIONALITY THE PLAIN SCRIPT HAS

-Currently supports Bitcoin, and Etherum.
-Stellar and XRP are in an experimental stage.
-Results are webscraped from Coindesk, and currently the way I have it setup it grabs the price once and then doesnt update it, a fix is being worked on.
+Bot is being rewritten because the old code was very bad

+Currently supports only Bitcoin although a lot more are planned Results are webscraped from Coindesk, results may not be 100% accurate but they will be fairly close

 When setting up the bot for your own usage you will need to create a new discord application and create your own discord bot token.
 The token input is at the very bottom of the
 DiscordBot_Public file.